myeon9h/PlanRAG/README.md

-# PlanRAG: A Plan-then-Retrieval Augmentated Generation Technique for Decision-makings
+# PlanRAG: A Plan-then-Retrieval Augmented Generation Technique for Decision-makings

 ***
 ## Setup